subatyucel/dice-game/README.md

-This project is for practicing DOM in Js.
-Click Roll Dice button and have fun :D
+- This project is for practicing JavaScript DOM manipulation with lessons from [@angelabauer](https://github.com/angelabauer).
+- Just click Roll Dice button and have fun :D